-Police sources consulted by InSight Crime, said on condition of anonymity, that Revette also frequently uses other “Peace Zones” in Los Valles del Tuy, in the state of Miranda, to find refuge.
+Police sources consulted by InSight Crime, said on condition of anonymity, that Revete also frequently uses other "Peace Zones" in Los Valles del Tuy, in the state of Miranda, to find refuge.

 Allies and Enemies

-Through strategic alliances with other gang leaders, Revette looks set to expand his criminal empire still further.
-Revette is also linked to illegal mining operations allegedly once controlled by Calderón in the states of Carabobo and Bolívar, suggesting that this Caracas megaband could even extend its influence to other parts of Venezuela.
+Through strategic alliances with other gang leaders, Revete looks set to expand his criminal empire still further.
+Revete is also linked to illegal mining operations allegedly once controlled by Calderón in the states of Carabobo and Bolívar, suggesting that this Caracas megaband could even extend its influence to other parts of Venezuela.

 El Coqui is also protected due to having widespread sympathy and loyalty among residents of Cota 905, who see him as a benefactor.